hyperledger/firefly/docs/overview/public_vs_permissioned.md

 ---

-## Public and Permissioned Blockchain
+## Public and Permissioned Blockchains

 A separate choice to the technology for your blockchain, is what combination of blockchain ecosystems you will integrate with.